Hittites: Biblical background

-Before the archeological discoveries that revealed the Hittite civilization, the only source of information about the Hittites had been the Hebrew Bible.
-Francis William Newman expressed the critical view, common in the early 19th century, that, "no Hittite king could have compared in power to the King of Judah...".
+Before the archeological discoveries that revealed the Hittite civilization in Anatolia, the Hebrew Bible was the only source to mention a people group by that name—though modern scholars have debated whether the biblical accounts refer to the same nation.
+English classicist Francis William Newman expressed a critical view common in the early 19th century that "no Hittite king could have compared in power to the King of Judah," illustrating the prevailing skepticism about the Hittites' historical significance among many scholars of his era.

-As the discoveries in the second half of the 19th century revealed the scale of the Hittite kingdom, Archibald Sayce asserted that, rather than being compared to Judah, the Anatolian civilization "[was] worthy of comparison to the divided Kingdom of Egypt", and was "infinitely more powerful than that of Judah".
+As the discoveries in the second half of the 19th century revealed the scale of the Anatolian Hittite kingdom, Archibald Sayce asserted that, rather than being compared to Judah, the Anatolian civilization "[was] worthy of comparison to the divided Kingdom of Egypt", and was "infinitely more powerful than that of Judah".
 Sayce and other scholars also noted that Judah and the Hittites were never enemies in the Hebrew texts; in the Book of Kings, they supplied the Israelites with cedar, chariots, and horses, and in the Book of Genesis were friends and allies to Abraham.
 Uriah the Hittite was a captain in King David's army and counted as one of his "mighty men" in 1 Chronicles 11.